 Chelsea, Manhattan (14th Street ACE or 14th Street L)

 This is definitely a tourist trap.
 But, so what?
 Sometimes tourists traps can be fun- in small doses.
 This shopping center happens to have many different vegan goodies.
-Ninth Street Espresso has delicious coffee, Seed and Mill has outrageously good Halva (if you don't know that that is you should), Manhattan Fruit Exchange has loads of fun produce and snacks to try, The Green Table is a local restaurant with an ever changing menu that often times has a few vegan options (but always ask and double check- you know the drill.), Buon Italia has amazing Italian imported goods/grocery items (like, the coolest pasta, oils, and snacks).
+Ninth Street Espresso has delicious coffee, Seed and Mill has outrageously good Halva (if you don't know that that is you should), Very Fresh Noodles has some AMAZING dishes.
+The Green Table is a local restaurant with an ever changing menu that often times has a few vegan options (but always ask and double check- you know the drill.), Buon Italia has an interesting array of Italian imported goods/grocery items (like, the coolest pasta, oils, and snacks).
 The Filling Station has all of your specialty salts and oils.
 Try the smoked salt, truffle salt, and apricot olive oil.
 Amy's Bread has a ton of delicious vegan options: try the olive twists... yum!
 Chelsea Market is always adding new storefronts as well, so I'm sure there is even more to explore now then when I last was there.
 P.S.
 There is also an Anthropology at the front of the market... so like, duh...
 Anthro.

 Chelsea, Manhattan (14th Street ACE or 14th Street L) and many more